Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-The informed clues are generally strong and specific to Breaking Bad.
-Clue 1 (transformation) and clue 8 (greed, power) are particularly good, hitting key themes.
-Clue 4 (desert landscape) is a good example of specificity.
-Clue 6 (cliffhangers) is also very effective.
-Clue 9 (character portrayals) is slightly more generic, but still relevant.
-Clue 3 (symbolism) is good.
-Clue 2 (desperate circumstances) and clue 5 (family dynamics) are a little generic, but still fit.
+The informed clues are generally strong, providing specific characteristics of TV shows.
+Clue 1 mentions 'recurring characters' and 'weekly episodes,' which are distinct.
+Clue 2 focuses on the visual medium with 'moving images, sound, and dialogue.'
+Clue 3 mentions 'multiple seasons' and 'complex character development.'
+Clue 4 highlights global accessibility.
+Clue 5 references diverse genres.
+Clue 6 focuses on convenience.
+Clue 7 mentions 'large audience and critical acclaim.'
+Clue 8 mentions 'social issues' and 'human relationships.'
+Clue 9 mentions 'cultural trends.'
+All clues are well-written and relevant.
+No clues contain the answer word.
+The clues are slightly repetitive but still effective.
+Could have included more details about specific types of TV shows or how they are made.

 ✅ Strengths:
 - Generally specific and relate to correct answer